modernpacifist/modernpacifist/README.md

 </div>

 <div align="center">
   My name is Alexander Petrosyan.
 I am a self-taught back-end software engineer and a master's student at Ural Federal University, where I study the engineering of machine learning.
 My main idea is to create functional things from nothing with the use of computer science and abstractions.
 The moment I come across something new, I learn it.
-In my spare time, I enjoy playing chess, doing sports, and practicing reverse engineering.
 </div>

 <div align="center">